chidexebere/gatsby-portfolio/content/blog/how-i-got-into-outreachy.md

   into the Outreachy program"
 ---

-I applied to Outreachy after seeing a tweet from Anjana Vakil; an Outreachy alum.
-My main motivation was these words: “APPLY!
-Even if you don’t get in, you’ll get your 1st contribution under your belt!”.
+I applied to Outreachy after seeing a tweet from [Anjana Vakil](https://twitter.com/AnjanaVakil); an Outreachy alum.
+My main motivation was these words: _ “APPLY!
+Even if you don’t get in, you’ll get your 1st contribution under your belt!” _.
 This was because I was looking for ways I could build and develop my skills.
 This is my second week as an Outreachy Intern with Creative Commons working on “Extend the scope and/or usage of CC Vocabulary” project and am pleased to share my journey.

 ## Outreachy!
 Outreachy!!
 Outreachy!!!, What is Outreachy?